suzannemichie/UofTDSI_Sampling_SMC2024/README.md

 ## Folder Structure:
 **Questionnaire Design Part A**:
-This folder includes a file and link for the Questionnaire Design Part A assignment.
+This folder includes a MD file and link for the Questionnaire Design Part A assignment.

 **Questionnaire Design Part B**:
-This folder includes a file and link for the Questionnaire Design Part B assignment.
+This folder includes a MD file for the Questionnaire Design Part B assignment.